jonfk/calc/README.md

 ###TODO
 - Add more tests for parser
+- Test error cases for parser and lexer
+- Add better error messages to parser
 - Add support for val declarations
 - Add support for var declarations
 - Add if expressions